dbrennand/EventPics/README.md

 Capture Photos from Events!

 EventPics is a simple Django application designed to capture photos from events.
-Built using Django, Bootstrap 5, and PostgreSQL.
-It provides a user-friendly interface for uploading, viewing and downloading photos from events.
+Built using [Django](https://www.djangoproject.com/), [Bootstrap 5](https://getbootstrap.com/docs/5.3/getting-started/introduction/), [Bootstrap Icons](https://icons.getbootstrap.com/), and [PostgreSQL](https://www.postgresql.org/).
+It provides a simple interface for uploading, viewing and downloading photos from events.

 ## Features